jfcloutier/karma_system/design_notes/wellbeing.md

 Stress makes a CA more *plastic*.
 When stressed, it is more likely to:

-* revise its causal model
+* revise its symbolic generative model
 * temporarily ignore aquired policy habits
 * temporarily ignore strongly held beliefs, to act instead on other beliefs
 * lower its threshold for action